best peak district views cover photo

 woman walking on mam tor trail

-The typical out-and-back walk to Mam Tor includes a fairly easy 20-minute ascent to the summit.
-It’s one of the most well-paved and family-friendly hikes in the peaks, so hikers of all ages and capabilities can enjoy this breathtaking Peak District viewpoint.
+The typical out-and-back walk to Mam Tor includes an easy 20-minute ascent.
+It’s one of the most family-friendly hikes in the peaks, meaning hikers of all capabilities can enjoy this Peak District viewpoint.

 2. Thors Cave